-We are looking forward to being back at the Olathe Farmers Market – Stagecoach Park / Community Center location on Saturday, September 15th!
+We are looking forward to being back at the Olathe Farmers Market – Stagecoach Park / Community Center location on Saturday, April 20th for Opening Day!
 We’ll be open for business from 7:30 a.m. – 12:00 p.m.

 For a list of the native wildflowers & grasses we have currently available for purchase, please click on the following links.

-If you aren’t able to make it to one of our Farmers Market dates, but would like to purchase some plants, or you’d like for us to reserve a native plant order for you to be picked up at one of our Farmers Market locations, simply complete the form below and let us know how we can help!
+If you aren’t able to make it to out to see us, but would like to purchase some plants, simply complete the form below and let us know how we can help!

-For more up-to-date info on what’s new with us, please…
+For more up-to-date info on what we’re up to, please…

 – Jay Parsons

 * Top Photo – Ready for the Market!!!
 (May, 2017)